 For example, just having a warm and caring relationship with your child can help your child with their own social relationships.
 And praising teenagers when you see them being fair, trusting and supportive encourages them to keep working on those positive social traits.

 Getting to know your child’s friends shows your child you understand how important these friendships are.
-One way to do this is encouraging your child to have friends over and giving them a space in your home.
+One way to do this is by encouraging your child to have friends over and giving them some space in your home.

 You can help your child avoid toxic friendships by talking with your child about what good friends are like – they’re the ones who care about your child, include your child in activities and treat your child with respect.